 Corns and Calluses

 The skin protects itself against repeated friction and pressure by building up hard layers of skin cells at the site of the irritation.
-When this happens on top of or between the toes, the skin cells form round, kernel-like bumps, called corns.
-Calluses usually form on the sole, and are thick, yellowish, and flat.
+The skin cells form round, kernel-like bumps, called corns.
+They are often found on top of or between the toes.
+Calluses usually form on the sole, but they can also occur elsewhere on the feet, and are thick, yellowish, and flat.

 When one of the smaller toes takes on a claw-like appearance, it's called a hammer toe .
 Misalignment of the toe joints or muscle or nerve problems in the foot cause the toe to curl up instead of laying flat.
 People with diabetes are prone to developing hammertoes.
 Wearing shoes that are too short can also cause this problem.

-Flat feet, high arches, or physical activity such as running can trigger inflammation and soreness in the plantar fascia ligament, which runs between the heel and the ball of your foot.
+Flat feet, high arches, or physical activity such as running can trigger inflammation and soreness in the plantar fascia ligament.
+This ligament runs between the heel and the ball of your foot.
 The resulting inflammation is called plantar fasciitis .

 Pain from plantar fasciitis usually comes with the first steps of the day or after long periods of inactivity.
-Plantar fasciitis may also lead to calcifications (heel spurs) at the point where the fascia attaches to the heel.
-Both plantar fasciitis and resultant heel spurs may be due to poorly fitting shoes, a sudden increase in physical activity, or foot stress due to sudden weight gain.
+Plantar fasciitis may also lead to calcium deposits called heel spurs at the point where the fascia attaches to the heel.
+Both plantar fasciitis and heel spurs may be due to poorly fitting shoes, a sudden increase in physical activity, or foot stress due to sudden weight gain.

 Combination of relative rest, shoe orthotics, and gentle stretching will take care of the problem in most situations.

-Any injury to the foot interrupts the kinematic chain (the foot bone's connected to the ankle bone, and on up), hampering mobility.
+Any injury to the foot can impact your ability to move.
 High heels and pointy-toed fashion shoes are natural adversaries to your feet.
 Although the angle of high heels may make your legs look long and graceful, it also increases pressure on the toes and upsets your balance.
-Keep your use of high heels to a minimum, and opt for flats instead.
+Keep your use of high heels to a minimum and opt for flats instead.

 Sport-specific shoes are engineered to provide the support, motion control, and cushioning that minimize foot injuries associated with a particular activity.
-One good pair of cross trainers will suffice for every sport you participate in.
-Sports shoes can be worn every day for cushy comfort.
+Sports shoes can also be worn every day.
 However, they will lose their cushioning effect over time and should be replaced if the lining no longer bounces back when you press on it.

-Remember to check shoes for air flow—do they have porous fabric or air holes so that your feet won't swelter inside?
-The toe should be more rounded than pointed, approximating the natural shape of the foot.
+Remember to check shoes for air flow—do they have porous fabric or air holes so that your feet can breathe?
+The toe should be more rounded than pointed, resembling the natural shape of the foot.
 With one hand on the heel and the other on the toe, try to bend the shoe—does it give?
 If it doesn't flex, it's probably too stiff.
-Next place the shoe on the floor and push it forward—is there any resistance?
+Next, place the shoe on the floor and push it forward—is there any resistance?
 Shoes with poor tread design or smooth bottoms can lead to slips and falls.

 Although shoe construction certainly matters, fit is really the key element in keeping your feet healthy.
 Consider getting your feet measured.
-Your feet may well have increased in size, as commonly happens as women grow older.
-Be sure to shop for shoes at the end of the day, when your feet are 5%-8% larger than in the morning.
+Your feet may well have increased in size as you age.
+Be sure to shop for shoes at the end of the day, when your feet are larger due to activity.
 Measure both feet, since they are often different sizes, and always fit to the larger size.
 Allow 1/2" of room between your longest toe and the end of the shoe.
 Feel along the sides of the shoe while it's on your foot to check that the widest part of your foot corresponds with the widest part of the shoe.
 Take a test stroll across the store to verify that the shoe flexes when you walk, and that your heel doesn't slip in and out.
 Wear the hosiery or socks you expect to wear with the shoes.

 The most important test of all is completely subjective: Are they comfortable?
 A particular pair of shoes may look great, but if they're going to leave you sore or limping, leave them in the store.
 Be kind to your feet—they've got to carry you a long way.